agforinsight/agforinsight.github.io/_posts/2011-04-13-more-edible-invasives-vegetable-greens-at-your-backdoor.md

 title: 'More Edible Invasives - Vegetable Greens at Your Backdoor'
 date: '2011-04-13T15:25:19-04:00'
 author: 'George Powell'
-excerpt: 'Four more backyard ''weeds'' that also exotic edibles, guaranteed to add a diversity to your diet, save you a few dollars on groceries and put you a few steps forward on a zero-mile diet: Stinging Nettle, Common Plantain, Sheperd''s Purse and Common Meadow Violet.'
+excerpt: 'Four more backyard weeds that are also exotic edibles, guaranteed to add a diversity to your diet, save you a few dollars on groceries and put you a few steps forward on a zero-mile diet: Stinging Nettle, Common Plantain, Sheperd''s Purse and Common Meadow Violet.'
 layout: post
+cover: /assets/header_image.jpg
+image: /assets/images/MoreEdibleInvasives.jpg
 permalink: /more-edible-invasives-vegetable-greens-at-your-backdoor/
 categories:
     - Epicurian